FadyMohareb/mapoptics2.0/README.md

 MapOptics Comparative Genomics requires all files uploaded to follow strict criteria to minimise chance of errors occurring.

-Fasta
+**Fasta**

 The fasta file containing the genomes of the reference and query genomes must follow standard fasta format.
-Each chromosome of the genome must be one contiguous sequence and the header contain the chromosome name.
+Each chromosome of the genome must be one contiguous sequence and the header contains the chromosome name.

-Cmap
+**Cmap**

 All cmap files must follow the format laid out by Bionano genomics found here: https://bionanogenomics.com/wp-content/uploads/2017/03/30039-CMAP-File-Format-Specification-Sheet.pdf

-Xmap
+**Xmap**

 All xmap files must follow the format laid out by BioNano genomics found here: https://bionanogenomics.com/wp-content/uploads/2017/03/30040-XMAP-File-Format-Specification-Sheet.pdf

-Annotation
+**Annotation**

 MapOptics Comparative Genomics currently supports annotation files in GFF3 and GTF format.
 Information about each can be found here: https://www.ensembl.org/info/website/upload/gff3.html

-Karyotype
+**Karyotype**

 The karyotype file used in MapOptics is a simple text file with two columns and no headers.
 The columns are space delimited.
 The first column is the length of the chromosome to one decimal place and the second column is the chromosome name, extracted from the fasta header.

-SV.txt
+**SV.txt**

-This file is FaNDOM translocation detection output.
+This file is FaNDOM SVs detection output.
 Its format is detailed here: https://www.youtube.com/watch?v=T8Pasp3Aa9M

-SMAP
+**SMAP **

+This file is RefAligner SVs detection output.
 All SMAP files must follow the format laid out by BioNano genomics found here: https://bionanogenomics.com/wp-content/uploads/2017/03/30041-SMAP-File-Format-Specification-Sheet.pdf

 # Server set-up

-In order for MapOptics to perform alignment a linux based server using either CentOS or Ubuntu is recommended.
-The Docker image marieschmit/mapoptics_docker_server:ubuntu16v6 must be pulled from Docker hub.
+In order for MapOptics to perform alignment, a linux based server using either CentOS or Ubuntu is recommended.
+The Docker image marieschmit/mapoptics_docker_server:ubuntu16v6 must be pulled from DockerHub.

 **Hardware requirements**

-At least 32GB of RAM and space to install required softwares  and also upload data is required.
+At least 32GB of RAM and space to install required softwares and upload data is required.

 **Software requirements**